 I love my students and I love working side-by-side with them on math problems.
 Sadly, I cannot do that this semester.
-Because we care about each other, all in-person class members will commit to the following. #1-4 are university policies, and #5-6 are my own class policies.
+Because we care about each other, all in-person class members will commit to the following. #1-6 are university policies, and #7-8 are my own class policies.

-- 1. Wear a mask that covers your nose and mouth at all times inside the classroom and in enclosed spaces. - 2.
-Follow the instructions of your teacher and posted signs for entering/exiting the classroom, selecting a seat, and cleaning your area.
-The University has asked that we have assigned seating to facilitate contact tracing. - 3.
+- 1. Wear a mask that covers your nose and mouth at all times inside the classroom and inside the Science Complex. - 2.
+If you are attending school on campus, use the CampusClear app every morning. - 3.
+Follow the instructions of your teacher and posted signs for entering/exiting the classroom, selecting a seat, and cleaning your area. - 4.
+Always sit in your assigned seat (to facilitate contact tracing). - 5.
 Do not physically attend class if you do not feel well or are exhibiting symptoms or believe you may have been exposed to COVID-19.
-You will be able to watch the lecture video and do your homework online. - 4.
-Commit to creating a safe classroom environment which precludes posting class materials (including links to unlisted videos or clips of videos removed from context) to social media or other forums.
-Disparaging faculty and classmates on social media or in virtual spaces is a breach of Christian ethics and the Andrews University community agreement. - 5.
-Remain at least 3 meters from the teacher if you ask questions after class; please do not come all the way down to the front level or approach the front desk.
+You will be able to join the Zoom class or watch the lecture video and do your homework online. - 6.
+Do not post class materials (including links to unlisted videos or clips of videos removed from context) to social media or other forums.
+Disparaging faculty and classmates on social media or in virtual spaces is a breach of Christian ethics and the Andrews University community agreement. - 7.
+Remain at least 3 meters (10 feet) from the teacher.
 If you need to show me your work or something on the computer, please schedule a Zoom meeting (see Instructor Contact Information below).
 I am terribly sorry about this!
-I have two elderly parents at home and I have to be very careful. - 6.
+I have two elderly parents at home and I have to be very careful until they are vaccinated. - 8.
 Please contact me if any situation arises that interferes with your learning.
 I understand that some people cannot follow some of these covid guidelines for a variety of reasons.
 It is okay.
-In order to respect the others in the class, you will join the remote section (-002) instead of the in-person section (-001).
+In order to respect the others in the class, you can request to join the remote section (-003).